San Jose Could Lose $744K in Annual Revenue by Offering Tow Companies Big Breaks in Fees

 According to the city, about 76 percent of towed vehicles go unclaimed and must be sold off or scrapped by tow companies.
 Unclaimed vehicles are usually lien sold at auction or junked at the tow company’s expense.

 From 2013 to last year, the number of tows rose by 24 percent as overall revenues stagnated.
 From 2012 to 2016, the city saw a 400-plus increase in the number of RV tows.
-Meanwhile, the city’s living wage policy bumped up labor costs by 13 percent from 2015, and 37 percent from 2013.
+Meanwhile, the city’s living wage policy bumped up labor rates by 13 percent from 2015, and 37 percent from 2013.

 “Staff concurs that current market conditions affecting operations are impacting profitability for the operators,” according to a memo from city Finance Director Julia Cooper and Interim Planning, Building and Code Enforcement Director Rosalynn Hughey.
 “As a result, staff proposes an alternate compensation model using data and information provided by the operators that evaluates revenues, labor costs, reimbursed costs for cleaning and disposing of ‘junk’ tows, and other lost revenues.”